The North Face Inferno -20 Review

 Our Analysis and Test Results

 The Inferno cranks up the heat with 36.4oz of 800 fill down.
-That's more down than the Feathered Friends Snowbunting, the Mountain Hardwear Phantom Torch 3.
-Only the hefty Marmot Col -20 has more down.
 The zipper is offset with the baffles on the top of the bag, so there is not a dedicated draft tube protecting the zipper.
 Instead, an extension of the chest baffles sits between the user and the elements.
 Arguably, this may work better than a closed draft tube, since it allows warm air to circulate into the zipper area.
 Our testers, human and ignorant to the subtle movements of hot air, didn't pick up on any cold spots near the zipper, so we feel confident in saying that this design performs as well as a regular draft tube.
 The draft collar contains an ample amount of snuggly down and tightens in conjunction with the dual hood cinches.

-The Inferno -20 packs down smaller than the Marmot Col, but a touch larger than the Brooks Range Drift, since it has a heavier shell fabric and just a little bit more down.
+The Inferno -20 packs down smaller than the Marmot Col, but a touch larger than the Western Mountaineering Kodiak MF, since it has a heavier shell fabric and just a little bit more down.
 The Inferno's high fill goose down makes it much more compressible than the Kelty Cosmic Down 0, though it's almost triple the price.
-It's one of the few bags that comes with a stuff sack that has compression straps.
-The Inferno took home a 7 out of 10 for this metric.
+It's one of the few bags that comes with a stuff sack that has compression straps, which we appreciate.

 The most apparent and unique feature on the Inferno -20 is the half-length, two-way zipper located on the top of the bag.
 This design saves a little weight, and the two-way zipper allowed our testers open up a hole in the front of the bag to stick their hands through so they were able to drink coffee and eat breakfast while remaining almost completely inside the warm bag!